 Total Maximum Daily Load Program: Communities Working Together to Improve Water Quality

-A TMDL is a scientifically-derived target that tells us the greatest amount of a particular substance that we can add to a waterway and still keep it healthy.
-The TMDL gives us a measurable way to target our efforts to protect and improve the quality of our streams, lakes, and bays.
+A Total Maximum Daily Load is a scientifically-derived target for water quality that tells us the greatest amount of a particular substance that can be added to a water body without compromising its health.
+The TMDL gives us a measurable goal to protect and improve the quality of our streams, lakes, and bays.

 Projects of the TMDL Program

-What TMDLs are and how TCEQ and stakeholders make a difference in the quality of our waterways.
+Learn what a TMDL is and how TCEQ and stakeholders make a difference in the quality of our water bodies.

 Developing TMDL Projects

-Guidelines for organizations that develop or implement TMDLs for Texas waterways.
+Read guidelines for organizations that develop or implement TMDLs in Texas.

 News